Chōnan

 Chōnan (長南町, Chōnan-machi) is a town located in Chiba Prefecture, Japan.
-As of 1 December 2020, the town had an estimated population of 7,743 in 3240 households and a population density of 120 persons per km².
+As of 1 December 2020, the town had an estimated population of 7,743 in 3240 households and a population density of 120 persons per km^{2}.
 The total area of the town is 65.38 km2.

 Geography

 Located in the mountainous terrains that divides the Bōsō Peninsula, Chōnan has relatively little flat land.
 Like other municipalities in the region, the town maintains agricultural reservoirs.
 Several golf courses dot the landscape.
 Chōnan is located in the southeastern part of Chiba prefecture, about 25 kilometers from the prefectural capital at Chiba, and 50 to 60 kilometers from the center of Tokyo.